rs-costa/rs-costa.github.io/index.md

 with experimental groups.
 I also belong to a [consortium of researchers](http://www.bit.ly/1OsnTZr) interested in whole-cell modelling using openly available softwares and standards.
 Finally, I am currently involving on the regular maintenance of [*Ki*MoSys](https://www.kimosys.org), a web-based database for kinetic models.
-More recently, I  diversified my research activities and developed an interest in the Systems (Bio-)medicine field, with emphasis in systems engineering techniques (e.g. machine learning algorithms) for (bio-)clinical data analysis.
+More recently, I  diversified my research activities and developed an interest in the Systems Medicine field, with emphasis in systems engineering techniques (e.g. machine learning algorithms) for (bio-)clinical data analysis.
 Within this topic, I established a national collaboration with the Public Administration sector (IPO-Porto hospital).